-A. With effect from 2024 the respective championship and challenge competitions will be based on Elapsed Time (ET) classes.
+- A. With effect from 2025 the respective championship and challenge competitions will be based on Elapsed Time (ET) classes.
 These classes will have a minimum and maximum permissible ET.
 Vehicles on the other hand will fall into a category, which will govern the applicable construction and safety requirements of that vehicle.
-Therefore, vehicles from multiple categories will be permitted to enter any championship or challenge and will compete in classes based on the ET run during dial-in / qualifying sessions.

-B. The following Club, Regional and Nationals Championships can be run under approved SSRs:
+Therefore, vehicles from multiple categories will be permitted to enter any championship and will compete in classes based on the ET run during dial-in / qualifying sessions. - B. The following Club and Regional Championships, can be run under approved SSRs: